-In fiscal 2013, the further addition of two warehouses in Tobishima and Honjoh (both in Aichi Prefecture) brought the number of the Company's facilities to 11.
-We will thoroughly prepare to fulfill our public role as a warehousing business operator so that the designated 11 facilities of the Company can function well during a future large-scale disaster.
+In fiscal 2013, two other facilities of the Company (both in Aichi Prefecture) were newly designated as relief supplies and material facilities which brought the number of the Company's facilities to 11.
+We will thoroughly prepare to fulfill our public role as a warehousing business operator so that each of the designated facilities of the Company can function well during a future large-scale disaster.

-▶ Data on our 11 facilities designated as support/relief goods logistics base facilities can be viewed on Mitsubishi Logistics' Web site in "Extended version."
+Data on our 11 facilities designated as support/relief goods logistics base facilities can be viewed on Mitsubishi Logistics' Web site in "Extended version."
+HOME>CITIZENSHIP>Environmental and Social Report>Extended version